tamannajain96/alarm-clock/README.md

 # alarm-clock
- Alarm Clock using Tkinter in Python.
+ Alarm Clock using Tkinter in Python. pip3 install PyObjC